-A. Each interactive element (e.g. menu, N/A
+A. Each interactive element (e.g. menu, Pass

 hyperlink, button) and function (e.g.

 annotations) allows keyboard-only operation

 both with and without assistive technology.

-Additional Information:
+Additional Information: Can tab through interactive content and interact with

+it, but it's hard to tell where I am at any given time.

+The "table of contents" on the right side of the page

+never gets selected.

-B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A
+B. Each interactive element conveys information N/A

+to assistive technology regarding the

+element's name, type, and status (e.g. "Play, button, selected").
+Additional Information: No interactive elements.
-Additional Information:

 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A

-Additional Information:
+N/A Additional Information: No interactive elements.